Shelby Bach

 Shelby Bach (born August 28, 1986) is the author of The Ever Afters, a middle-grade book series.
 Its first installment, Of Giants and Ice, was published by Simon & Schuster Books for Young Readers in July 2012.
 The sequel, Of Witches and Wind, was released in July 2013.
 The third book, Of Sorcery and Snow, was released in June, 2014.
 The fourth and final book in the series, Of Enemies and Endings, was released June 2015.
+She has also written under the pen name Zoe Barton.

 Bach lives in Portland, Oregon, and is a part-time nanny.
 Shelby Bach grew up reading every book she could find and writing stories in battered notebooks.
 She rarely came home with a clean shirt and had many accidents that ended with hunts for Band-Aids.
 Nowadays she writes on her laptop rather than in a notebook, but not much else has changed.